armadaproject/armada/docs/helm.md

 # Armada helm charts

 Armada provides helm charts to assist with deployment of armada executors and services.
-These work with Helm `3.10.0` or later.
+These require Helm `3.10.0` or later.

 ## Executor helm chart